marciof/Eon/specification/Specification.md

 ## `get` ##

-Retrieves the value associated with a key in a collection.
-If no collection is specified, the environment is used instead.
+Retrieves the value associated with a key in a collection or the environment by default.

 If zero or more than two arguments are passed, it returns the result of `(debug 'parameter-mismatch)`.